Geopost

-Geopost (formerly DPDgroup) is an international parcel delivery service for sorter compatible parcels based in Issy les Moulineaux, France.
+Geopost SA (formerly DPDgroup) is a French multinational logistics company and an international parcel delivery service for sorter compatible parcels based in Issy-les-Moulineaux, France.
 Until 2015 DPD stood for Dynamic Parcel Distribution.
-Its brands are DPD, Chronopost, Seur and BRT.
+Its brands are DPD, Chronopost, Seur, Speedy AD and BRT.
 The company is based in France and operates mainly in the express road-based market.
+Geopost is owned and operated by La Poste, the French state-owned postal service.

 Geopost services are available in Europe, Asia, South Africa, India, Brazil and several other countries, either directly or through partnerships.

-Geopost is owned by La Poste, the international delivery network operated by the French state-owned postal service.

-In 2020, Geopost delivered 1.9 billion parcels worldwide and achieved revenues of €11 billion.
+In 2024, Geopost delivered 2.1 billion parcels worldwide and achieved revenues of €15.8 billion.